 Chevrolet's Corvette has been playing the sports car game for more than 50 years.
 Going head-to-head with it is a daunting proposition, but Mercedes-AMG’s new GT sports car might just have what it takes.

-The AMG GT and GT S were built to take on the benchmark of the sports car segment, after all: the Porsche 911, itself a car the Corvette has been compared to many times.
+The AMG GT and GT S were built to take on the benchmark of the sports car segment: the Porsche 911, which the Corvette has been compared to many times.
 So how do these two front-engined rivals to the rear-engined 911 compare to each other?
 Surprisingly well, actually.

 While the Chevy brand may not inspire as much lust in the heart of the average enthusiast as the AMG moniker, the Corvette holds a special place in the pantheon of bang-for-the-buck sports cars.
 That’s not to say the Corvette isn’t a serious machine—even in base Stingray form, it’s a massively capable, fun-to-drive sports car.
 In Z06 guise, the Corvette is nearly unstoppable.

 Likewise, the AMG GT and GT S are remarkable for their ability to deliver both quick lap times and driver satisfaction, although the value proposition is somewhat less obvious: the first to reach the market, the 2016 Mercedes-AMG GT S, starts at $129,900.
 Compared to the 2015 Corvette Stingray’s starting price of $55,000, that’s a rather high point of entry.
 In fact, even the 650-horsepower Corvette Z06 starts at just $79,000, making it a truly remarkable value for the level of performance offered.